-The cost of lost knowledge is familiar territory.
-Whether trying to find information after an employee leaves the company, or trying to manage files and content in a less-than-ideal system, the fallout of mismanaged information results in costly delays, lost sales, and hours of lost time.
+The cost of knowledge management problems is familiar territory.
+Whether trying to find information after an employee leaves the company, or trying to manage files and content in a less-than-ideal system, the fallout of mismanaged information results in costly delays, lost sales, and hours of wasted time.

 Traditional knowledge management systems, while meant to make work life easier, can lead to information overload.
 As the collection of company knowledge grows, traditional systems get filled with so much information that they can become hard to navigate, leaving your team buried in information.